eriklupander/gotling/README.md

 For a more full-blown explanation of what Gotling is about, see my blog post here: http://callistaenterprise.se/blogg/teknik/2015/11/22/gotling/

-**UPDATE 2019-04-04: I've updated gotling to use Go modules and changed the project structure to follow [https://github.com/golang-standards/project-layout](https://github.com/golang-standards/project-layout) better**
+UPDATE 2020-04-08: [Leon Stitger](https://github.com/retgits) fixed the JSONPath problem UPDATE 2019-04-04: I've updated gotling to use Go modules and changed the project structure to follow [https://github.com/golang-standards/project-layout](https://github.com/golang-standards/project-layout) better**

 _Please note that this was my very first golang program back in 2015 and it's still (2019) full of anti-patterns and bad use of golang constructs._

-**NOTE!
-The JsonPath support is currently broken since the JsonPath library gotling depended on (JsonPrime) has gone missing.**

 ## What it does
 - Provides high-throughput load testing of HTTP services